hannestschofenig/tls-dual-certs/draft-yusef-tls-dual-certs.md

 ### Context Strings

-The context string is used as input to the data over which the signature is computed, consistent with the CertificateVerify construction defined in TLS 1.3.
+The context string is used as input to the data over which the signature is computed, consistent with the `CertificateVerify` construction defined in {{Section 4.4.3 of TLS}}.
 The first signature uses the same context string as in the TLS 1.3 specification:

 - for a server context string is "TLS 1.3, server CertificateVerify"
 - for a client context string is "TLS 1.3, client CertificateVerify"